hemiao96/zxy.github.io-/_pages/cv.md

 Award
 ======
-* During the undergraduate studies, I have passed the CET text (College English Test), organized by Ministry of Education of the People's Republic of China, CET 4: 471, CET 6: 433, (See attached files)，and studying for IELTS these days.
+* During the undergraduate studies, I have passed the CET text (College English Test), organized by Ministry of Education of the People's Republic of China, CET 4: 471, CET 6: 433, (Both are passing scores), and studying for IELTS these days.
 * The first year of my master's degree, I won the "Hand in Hand" inspirational scholarship from the Alumni Foundation.

 Additional Information:
 ======
   From 2015 to 2017, half of my undergraduate studies, I had a practice at The Institute of Nature and Ecology of Heilongjiang Academy of Sciences on weekends and vacations for identification, classification of herbal plant samples, and prepare specimens of plants from Songnen Plain.

-  Under the tutelage of Professor Yang Chuanping, an expert in white birch and red pine breeding, and fortunately, in The State Key Laboratory Of Tree Genetics And Breeding, the only national key laboratory in the field of forest tree breeding of China, I have learned a series of basic molecular biology operations such as gene cloning, vector construction, primer design, and other basic experimental operations like chip-seq, analysis of histone modifications .
+  Under the tutelage of Professor Yang Chuanping, an expert in white birch and red pine breeding, and fortunately, in The State Key Laboratory Of Tree Genetics And Breeding, the only national key laboratory in the field of forest tree breeding of China, I have learned a series of basic molecular biology operations such as gene cloning, vector construction, primer design, and other basic experimental operations like chip-seq, analysis of histone modifications.

   I am interested in using LSM800 laser confocal microscope and upright microscopes Axio Imager A2 to do fluorescent protein detection experiments such as image acquisition of fluorescence sample, FRAP, three-dimensional imaging of biological samples.
-I also do well in the chip-seq experimental procedure and some simple bioinformatics analysis (use IGV to align gene expression abundance.)My current research directions are the transcriptional regulation of stress resistance genes and focus on the interaction between histones and transcription factors, some transcription factors co-localize in mitochondria to exert their effects.
+I also do well in the chip-seq experimental procedure and some simple bioinformatics analysis (use IGV to align gene expression abundance).
+My current research directions are the transcriptional regulation of stress resistance genes and focus on the interaction between histones and transcription factors, some transcription factors co-localize in mitochondria to exert their effects.

 Service and leadership